-When winter temperatures dip into the 40s across Clearwater, Dunedin, and throughout Pinellas County, many homeowners find themselves asking the same simple question:
+When winter temperatures dip into the 40s across Clearwater, Dunedin, and throughout Pinellas County, many homeowners start asking the same question:

-Is 72 degrees a good temperature to set my heat?
+Is 72 degrees a good temperature for heat during a Florida winter?

 Why Heating in Florida Works Differently